baz83/8x8x8-WS2812b-LED-Cube-STM32-Python-/README.md

 4. Build the project.
 5. Flash the resulting binary (`.bin` or `.elf`) onto the Nucleo board using STM32CubeProgrammer or the IDE's built-in flashing tool via the ST-Link USB connection.

-**Python Host Application**

-1. Ensure Python 3.x and `pip` are installed.
-2. Navigate to the Python application directory in your terminal.
-3. Install the required dependencies: `pip install -r requirements.txt` (if you create a requirements file) or install them individually as listed above.

 ## Usage